 For those creating guide videos, seeing what’s on the screen may not be enough for your audience.

-Your video may require showing the mouse hover over what to press, or showing specific command options entered on the keyboard.
+Your video may require showing the mouse hovering over what to press or specific command options entered on the keyboard.

 QuickTime Player will show you when you click the mouse.
-However, it doesn’t give you the ability to see exactly which button was selected or what command you entered on your keyboard.
+However, it doesn’t allow you to see exactly which button was selected or what command you entered on your keyboard.

 4. No Cursor Following